SirMysterion/wiki-techpatix/networking/Addressing.md

 ---

-The following is the configurations for HQs IPv6 Tunnel
+The following is the configuration for HQs IPv6 Tunnel:
 ```
 interface Tunnel6
  description Hurricane Electric IPv6 Tunnel Broker